wwwx3/KIBO-JAZA-RPC/README.md

 ## 🌌 Acknowledgements

-* 🛰️ **JAXA, NASA, ESA, CSA** – for this amazing challenge
+* 🛰️ **JAXA, NASA, ESA, CSA** – for this wonderful challenge that promotes growth.
-* ✨ My teammates + mentors – thank u for the support
+* ✨ My teammates + mentors – thank u for all the support.
-* 💡 The open-source community – endless inspiration
+* 💡 The open-source community – endless inspiration.